EBI-Metagenomics/mgnify-ebi-2021/docs/source/mag-catalogues.rst

 MAG Catalogues hands-on exercises
 #################################

-These exercises will again use the `API <https://en.wikipedia.org/wiki/API>`_ ("Application programming interface"), showing how your scripts (e.g. Python or R) can talk to the MGnify database.
+These exercises will use MGnify's `API <https://en.wikipedia.org/wiki/API>`_ ("Application programming interface"), showing how your scripts (e.g. Python or R) can talk to the MGnify database.

-This builds on the exercises you looked at in the :ref:`services:API` practical.
+In partcicular, we'll be using the API Endpoints (features) associated with viewing and searching MAG Catalogues.

 The practical will use a Jupyter Notebook.